 Start a Legal Translation Business in Dubai

 Dubai's position as a global trade and legal hub means demand for certified legal translation services is growing faster than ever, with the UAE's multilingual business environment creating a steady pipeline of contracts, court documents, and corporate filings that all require professional linguistic expertise.
-This guide explains how to launch a legal translation business under Activity Code 7490.86 at Dubai South Business Hub Free Zone, covering licence scope, setup costs, compliance requirements, and why Dubai is an ideal base for this profession.
+This guide explains how to launch a legal translation business under Activity Code 7490.86 at Dubai South Business Hub Free Zone, covering license scope, setup costs, compliance requirements, and why Dubai is an ideal base for this profession.

 Why Dubai Is a Prime Market for Legal Translation